DIY threading barrels help make sure your suppressors and muzzle brakes fit and work. Learn how to thread barrels here!

 DIY Barrel Threading Preparation

-An option before getting started is measuring the diameter of your firearm’s barrel.
+Measure the diameter of your firearm’s barrel before starting.
 Then cross-reference that information with the specifications list at CNC Warrior’s website.

 Getting Started with DIY Barrel Threading